-Libby Amos' practice focuses on advising pharmaceutical and medical device clients on UK and EU regulatory matters and public and administrative law litigation before the UK and EU Courts, arising from the decisions of regulatory bodies such as the Medicines and Healthcare products Regulatory Agency (MHRA) and the European Medicines Agency (EMA).
+Libby Amos-Stone advises pharmaceutical and medical device clients on UK and EU regulatory matters and on public and administrative law litigation before the UK and EU Courts arising from the decisions of regulatory bodies such as the Medicines and Healthcare products Regulatory Agency (MHRA) and the European Medicines Agency (EMA).

-Ms. Amos also assists companies with classification of borderline products, food, cosmetics, compliance investigations, and the interface between regulatory and competition law.
+Ms. Amos-Stone also assists companies with classification of borderline products, food, cosmetics, compliance investigations, and the interface between regulatory and competition law.

 - Application for annulment of a Commission Decision as to the eligibility of an orphan medicinal product to receive a paediatric extension on the basis of a paediatric investigation plan conducted voluntarily.

 - Reference to the CJEU regarding the correct date for use in the calculation of duration of a supplementary protection certificate.

 - Action for annulment of a Commission Decision condemning a large pharmaceutical company for breach of Articles 101 and 102 TFEU.

 - Defending an action for declaratory relief that a marketing authorisation first authorised in East Germany prior to reunification constituted a valid reference medicinal product in accordance with Directive 2001/83/EC.

 - Judicial review of the grant of marketing authorisations by the MHRA of a generic product authorised under Article 10(3) of Directive 2001/83/EC by reference to data contained in the dossier of a previously authorised Article 10(3) medicinal product where the Global MA concept does not apply.

 - Solicitor Advocate, BPP Law School, 2016